 The right alternative animal model should efficiently provide relevant results for new treatments.

-A middle ground approach can be found in Zebrafish.
+A middle-ground approach can be found in Zebrafish.
 The small bony fish are both affordable and scalable while sharing relevant genetics to humans.
 Plus, they are not considered animals until 5 days post fertilization, meaning they align well with the 3Rs.
-The vertebrate fish are an effective homologue for early Drug Discovery and preclinical studies, offering a cost effective way to move towards clinical trials and releasing a new drug on the market.
+The vertebrate fish is an effective homologue for early Drug Discovery and preclinical studies, offering a cost-effective way to move towards clinical trials and releasing a new drug on the market.

 Zebrafish Are Cost Effective Alternative Animal Models

 Zebrafish are well known in Drug Discovery for their use in High Content Screening and various tests and assays in preclinical studies.
 The small vertebrate fish have a lot of genetic similarities to humans, making them a great stand-in when testing new treatments.
 Plus, Zebrafish are more cost-effective than mammals like rodents in preclinical studies.